ebrahimabdelghfar/ABB-IRB120-Coppeliasim-Moveit-Simulation/README.md

 roslaunch sim_environment LaunchConnector.launch
 ```
 # ⚠️ Warning
-**If you stopped the simulator in any case you must close moveit tool (step4) and close the sync and connector**
+**If you stopped the simulator in any case you must close moveit tool (step4) and close the sync and connector node**
 **after paly the simulator then re-open them again (repeat **step 3**)**
 # Robot Photo

 ## All robot
 <p align="center">
   <img src="https://user-images.githubusercontent.com/81301684/196560694-a1b7d548-5b70-44ff-8ce3-97238b73f9ff.png">